stat545ubc-2023/mda-Jacky-Yiu/Milestone 1/README.md

-# Jacky's Mini Data Analysis
+# Milestone 1

 **Author**: Chun Hei (Jacky) Yiu

 ## Description

-This repository is for the Mini Data Analysis (MDA) project, which is a part of the STAT 545A course at the UBC.
+This repository is for Milestone 1 of the Mini Data Analysis (MDA) project, which is a part of the STAT 545A course at the UBC.

 ## Files in this Repository